amirulhafizs/Breezly/README.md

 To run:

+1. Go to openweather.org, register & get your API keys
-1. Ensure you have installed Flutter 2.8
+2. Ensure you have installed Flutter 2.8
-2. Open project via IDE of choice
+3. Open project via IDE of choice
+4. Replace the api keys @ main.dart
-3. Run command "flutter pub get" & "flutter run"
+5. Run command "flutter pub get" & "flutter run"

 ##